Coronavirus (COVID-19) Outbreak

-We would highly recommend that you take out additional Coronavirus travel insurance that covers you for additional coronavirus related issues.
-Many travel insurance policies will no longer cover you as standard if your holiday is disrupted due to Coronavirus, but there are new policies and add-ons appearing on the market that will.
-Look for ones which will cover you in the event of NHS Test & Trace disrupting your holiday plans.
+We would highly recommend that you take out additional Covid-19 travel insurance.
+Many travel insurance policies will no longer cover you as standard if your holiday is disrupted due to Coronavirus, but there are new policies and add-ons appearing on the market that will. over for any unforeseen circumstances between booking and departing on holiday as well as while on holiday.

 My holiday was cancelled by you due to COVID-19 and I decided to take a Refund Credit Note (RCN) or a Holiday Exchange Voucher (HEV) instead of a refund.
 How/when can I use it?

 We understand that having to postpone your holiday was no doubt disappointing, and we’re sorry that you couldn’t get away for a well-deserved break.
-Our team are ready and waiting to help you make your future travel plans in the ‘new normal’, so here’s some guidance on how you can use your RCN:
+Our team are ready and waiting to help you make your future travel plans in the ‘new normal’, so here’s some guidance on how you can use your RCN or HEV:

-- Your RCN is non-transferable and can only be used by the person/s named on the RCN.
-Your RCN should not be re-sold
+- Your RCN or HEV are non-transferable and can only be used by the person/s named on the RCN or HEV.
+Your RCN or HEV should not be re-sold.

-- You can only redeem your RCN against one booking, i.e. it cannot be split across two or more bookings.
-If you don’t use the full value of your RCN on your new booking, the balance will be refunded to you in cash
+- You can only redeem your RCN or HEV against one booking, i.e. it cannot be split across two or more bookings.
+If you don’t use the full value of your RCN on your new booking, the balance will be refunded to you in cash.

 - If you do not redeem your RCN against a new booking by the date of expiry, a cash refund will be offered in its place.
 Any HEV not used by the date of expiry will be lost.

-Plus don't forget you can use your RCN for a new booking across any of our Hotelplan brands.
+Plus don't forget you can use your RCN or HEV for a new booking across any of our Hotelplan brands.